 Libri Publishing Ltd., Brunel House, Volunteer Way, Farringdon, Oxfordshire, SN7 7YR, England.
 [Libri Publishing Ltd. website].
 Libri is a publishing company committed to providing innovative, high quality, challenging publications for readers.
 It is a highly responsive publishing service for authors and client organisations.
 Libri was established in February 2009 by a team of colleagues who had worked together for a dozen years in professional and academic publishing, knowledge transfer, and the management and delivery of blended learning projects.
 Between them, Libri’s senior managers have over fifty years’ of experience in media organisations, higher education and consultancy.
 Their extensive expertise includes authorship, design, editing, printing and publishing, IT and e-learning pedagogy, and the design and provision of continuing professional development programmes.
 Libri supports its core expertise with a broad-based supply chain of long-established and highly skilled sub-contractors.
 Libri Publishing Ltd. is the publisher of the following seven LiHE-anthologies: Teaching Creativity – Creativity in Teaching; Postgraduate Education.
 Form and Function; Beyond Transmission – Innovations in University Teaching; Simulations, Games and Role-Play in University Education; Learning in Higher Education – Contemporary Standpoints; Quality Enhancement of Teaching and Learning in Higher Education; Student Engagement.
 Identity, Motivation and Community.

-Submit your chapter proposal (maximum 2 000 words) according to the LiHE Stylesheet Guide on the LiHE Submission Server on or before 10 February 2014.
+Submit your chapter proposal (maximum 2 000 words) according to the LiHE Stylesheet Guide on the LiHE Submission Server on or before 10 February 2014 [SUBMIT YOUR PROPOSAL ONLINE].
 Chapter proposals which are NOT formatted according to LiHE Stylesheet Guide or which are submitted by e-mail WILL NOT be accepted!
 Please note that you may only submit ONE CHAPTER PROPOSAL to the symposium.
 More than one chapter proposal from the same author is NOT accepted!

 IMPORTANT SYMPOSIUM INFORMATION